google/PINT/rtm_descriptor/README.md

 ## Measured Boot

-In distributed systems, a common desire is to ensure a machine is in a verifiably good state before allowing it to handle potentially sensitive information.
-One way to solve this problem is through measured boot.
+In distributed systems, a common goal is to ensure a machine is in a verifiably good state before allowing it to handle potentially sensitive data and/or workloads.
+One way to address this problem is through measured boot.

 During boot, each piece of code, from system firmware to OS components, will measure (take a hash of) the next component before transferring control.
-After boot is complete, these measurements can be used to prove to a Verifier that what code was booted on the system.
+After boot is complete, these measurements can be used to prove to a Verifier what code was booted on the system.

 Take for example a standard UEFI Linux system which stores measurements in a